 Almost 500 Whai Rawa whānau completed our online investor education survey providing useful guidance around a range of topics, and lots of very helpful comments around the possible content and delivery of investor education initiatives.

-Below is a summary of the survey results and an outline of our proposed next steps (just click on the graphs to see them in a better size).
+Below is a summary of the survey results (just click on the graphs to see them in a better size).

 There was significant interest in delivery via online, kanohi ki te kanohi (face to face) and via written media such as Te Pānui Rūnaka.

 Based on this feedback we’ll be delivering across all of these media, starting with online material which we hope to have available in June/July.
 Once we have had feedback and are confident the material covers all the right bases, we’ll make it available via TPR and/or by direct mail.
 After that we’ll work on face to face delivery.

 There was significant interest in all the areas suggested (see graph below) and we’ll make sure all these areas are covered.